×

 When we asked people living in El Nido what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in El Nido is often described as a tropical paradise.
 The town is known for its stunning beaches, crystal clear waters, and diverse marine life, making it a popular destination for diving and snorkeling.
 The cost of living is relatively low, allowing expats and digital nomads to enjoy a comfortable lifestyle.
 The local community is friendly and welcoming, making it easy for newcomers to settle in.
 English is widely spoken, which makes communication easy.
 The food is a blend of local and international cuisines, with plenty of fresh seafood available.
 For digital nomads, the internet connection can be a bit unreliable, but there are several cafes and co-working spaces that offer high-speed internet.
 The town is also quite small, so everything is within walking distance.
 Despite its remote location, El Nido has a vibrant nightlife with plenty of bars and restaurants.
 There are also numerous outdoor activities to enjoy, such as hiking, island hopping, and exploring the many hidden beaches and lagoons.
 However, it's worth noting that the healthcare facilities in El Nido are basic, so for serious medical conditions, one would need to travel to Puerto Princesa or even Manila.
-Overall, life in El Nido offers a laid-back, beach lifestyle with a strong sense of community, making it an attractive destination for expats and digital nomads," said one expat who made the move to El Nido.
+Overall, life in El Nido offers a laid-back, beach lifestyle with a strong sense of community, making it an attractive destination for expats and digital nomads," commented one expat who made the move to El Nido.

 Learn MoreGet Quote